These are the best games available on the Oculus Quest 2

 A 20-year-old game that turned out to be perfect for VR

 Android Central's team has been a fan of this game for so long that our original Rez Infinite review was for the Google Daydream.
-Originally a 2001 Dreamcast game, this game has been refreshed for new consoles again and again before finding its true calling in VR.
-This port reuses the same five levels from the original with updated graphics, while adding a new Area X level that lets you freely explore the world, built specifically for VR.
+Originally a 2001 Dreamcast game, this game has been refreshed for new consoles repeatedly before finding its true calling in VR.
+This port reuses the same five levels from the original with updated graphics while adding a new Area X level that lets you freely explore the world, built specifically for VR.

 This musical rail shooter is more of a relaxing, atmospheric game than most of our other rhythm picks, but that doesn't make experiencing it any less powerful.
-Over the course of a few hours, the electronic soundtrack gets increasingly intense and the screen gets filled with color and explosions as you shoot more and more enemies — with the music reacting to your shots.
+Over the course of a few hours, the electronic soundtrack gets increasingly intense, and the screen gets filled with color and explosions as you shoot more and more enemies — with the music reacting to your shots.

 Launching on the same day as the Quest 2 itself, Rez Infinite takes full advantage of the headset's power and looks marvelous despite being an "old" game.
-Just make sure you understand this this game isn't like Beat Saber and its imitators: It's a transformative VR experience that will last you a few hours in the main campaign, plus more time in Area X, but it doesn't necessarily have replay value. —Michael Hicks
+Just make sure you understand this game isn't like Beat Saber and its imitators: It's a transformative VR experience that will last you a few hours in the main campaign, plus more time in Area X, but it doesn't necessarily have replay value. —Michael Hicks

 Synth Riders